The Present Progressive in Spanish: ESTAR + Gerund

 The basic structure for the present progressive in Spanish

-As we mentioned above, the present progressive tense in Spanish is generally used to talk about actions in progress, that is things you or someone else are doing at the moment of speaking.
-Unlike simple sentences such as “Yo limpio la casa”, which are more appropriate for daily routines, sentences with the present progressive in Spanish will make use of the verb ESTAR and an additional verb.
-We have covered the irregular verb ESTAR in a previous lesson, so please take some time to check that one if needed.
-For now, we will assume you have some basic knowledge of the verb ESTAR.
-Here is the basic structure for sentences in the present progressive in Spanish:
+As we mentioned above, the present progressive tense in Spanish is generally used to talk about actions in progress, that is, things you or someone else are doing at the moment of speaking.
+Unlike sentences such as “Yo limpio la casa” (present tense), which are more appropriate for daily routines, sentences with the present progressive in Spanish will make use of the verb ESTAR and an additional verb in gerund form (gerundio), as shown in the picture below:

 It is time to get into more details about the rules for the gerund in Spanish.
 We will mention each of the rules and will also show you some examples of sentences using the progressive tense in Spanish.
-Pay attention to how the ending of each verb should change depending on its original form in infinitive.
+The verb’s ending in infinitive will tell us how to form its gerund form, just as we illustrated with the verbs ESTUDIAR, COMER and ABRIR in this picture:

 Spanish verbs ending in –AR